haakools/accent-changer/README.md

 ## Choice of data ##

-The choiche of which speakers to use in the dataset was done Ad hoc, based on
+The choice of which speakers to use in the dataset was done Ad hoc, based on hearing the first sample

-American speaker 7 (male) sounds good -> text to speech ????
+* American speaker 7 (male) sounds good -> text to speech ????
-American speaker 8 (female) sounds good -> text to speech ????
+* American speaker 8 (female) sounds good -> text to speech ????
-Bangala speaker 1 (female) sounds good, some noise in the background.
+* Bangala speaker 1 (female) sounds good, some noise in the background.
-Bangala speaker 2 (female) sounds good, some noise in the background.
+* Bangala speaker 2 (female) sounds good, some noise in the background.
-Indian speaker 1 & 2 (both female), sounds good but is text to speech Malayalam speaker 1,2,3 (all female), sounds good, some noise in the background Odiya speaker 1 (female), sounds good, some noise in the background Telugu speark 1 &2 (both male), sounds good, some noise in the backgruond
+* Indian speaker 1 & 2 (both female), sounds good but is text to speech
+* Malayalam speaker 1,2,3 (all female), sounds good, some noise in the background
+* Odiya speaker 1 (female), sounds good, some noise in the background
+* Telugu speark 1 &2 (both male), sounds good, some noise in the backgruond

 Will use american speaker 7 (male) and Telugu speaker 2 (both male)